-I recently bought an iRobot Braava Jet and I love it.
-My 3 year old calls it the "Robot Mop".
+I recently bought an iRobot Braava Jet "Robot Mop" and I love it.
+It was actually my 3 year old who started calling it "Robot Mop".
 I decided to review it here for myHomeUpgrades.com.

 We already had a Roomba vacuum, and it does a great job picking up dirt and dust.
 But we've got a ceramic tile kitchen floor and hardwood floors everywhere else.
 We've also got a toddler and a newborn.
 And I was getting tired of mopping the kitchen floor and cleaning the hardwoods with my Shark steam mop.
 I still use the steam mop for spot cleaning.
 But for routine floor cleaning, the Robot Mop does a better job!